Rose Bio 493 Preveterinary Student Internship Syllabus (2 credits) Section 1:

 Religious observation accommodations: Policy and deadlines can be found at http://www.jmu.edu/syllabus/.

-Laboratory policy: Students must wear closed-end shoes (no flip flops, sandals or other shoes with open toes or heels) when attending all labs.
+Laboratory policy: Students must comply with the dress code listed above.
 Most procedures will require the use of safety glasses, lab coats and gloves.
 All procedures will be done in accordance with government regulations protecting animal rights and welfare.
 If any student objects to the subject matter or nature of the work, he or she is strongly requested to bring their concern to the instructor's attention at the start of the course (i.e., in the first week of classes).
 Depending on the circumstances, the student may be advised to reconsider their enrollment in the course.
 All students are requested to treat all laboratory exercises and materials with the respect and maturity befitting serious scientific inquiry.

 Honor Code: All students are expected to be familiar with and abide by the JMU Honor Code. (http://www.jmu.edu/honor/code.shtml).
 Forms of academic dishonesty include cheating on tests or homework, lending your work to another person to submit it as his or her own, reporting false data, selling or uploading unauthorized documents from a class, deliberately creating false information on a works cited or reference page; and plagiarism, presenting another personÕs writing, ideas or results as your own, whether intentional or not.
 Work submitted for this course must be your own and written for this course.
 To avoid plagiarism in writing, paraphrased and quoted materials must be properly cited in the text and referenced in the bibliography (see above); unnecessary or excessive use of direct quotations will be penalized.